top of page

 Ralishaz is worshipped across the human cultures.

-The Celestial children: Rao, Berei, Allithur, Celene, Luna, Obad-hai, Velaeri (Atroa, Sotillion, Telchur, Wenta), Velnius, Wee Jas, Norebo, Phaulkon, Kord and Ralishaz.
+The Celestial children: Incabulos, Rao, Berei, Allithur, Celene, Luna, Obad-hai, Velaeri (Atroa, Sotillion, Telchur, Wenta), Velnius, Wee Jas, Norebo, Phaulkon, Kord and Ralishaz.

 ----